-The 15-Second Eye Test You Should Do Once a Week
+The 15-Second Eye Test You Should Do Every Week

 No matter your personality, one of your eyes is likely type A: strong, work-obsessed, and achievement-oriented.